realmatterio/PQC-2035/README.md

 +-----------------------------+
 ```

-This diagram illustrates the blockchain’s structure, highlighting PQC integration in block signing, smart contracts, consensus, and communication, all of which are tested in the Sandbox “PQC/2035”.
+This diagram illustrates the RWA blockchain’s structure, highlighting PQC integration in block signing, smart contracts, consensus, and communication, all of which are tested in the Sandbox “PQC/2035”.

 ---